 – Low Self Confidence

 – Low Self Esteem

-Searching for a good transitional living program from New Mexico can be very disorienting, why should a girl that just ended treatment go through a transitional living program?
-Journey Home is intended for young women who need time and space to adjust to society again, after spending months away.
+Searching for a good transitional living program from New Mexico can be very disorienting, why should a girl or child assigned female at birth that just ended treatment go through a transitional living program?
+Journey Home is intended for teens who need time and space to adjust to society again, after spending months away.

-Any girl from New Mexico can participate in our transitional living program, and it is particularly suited for young women struggling with depressive disorders, anxiety disorders, body image issues, ADD/ADHD and other learning issues, academic struggles, and low self-esteem.
+Any girl or child assigned female at birth from New Mexico can participate in our transitional living program, and it is particularly suited for teens struggling with depressive disorders, anxiety disorders, body image issues, ADD/ADHD and other learning issues, academic struggles, and low self-esteem.

 Promising Practices in Transition to Adulthood: Child Welfare Information Gateway houses relevant articles about transitioning to adulthood: what it means for adolescents, best practices, results and strategies, examples of working programs and much else.
 It is a great resource for families that want to know more specific information about how to help their teen successfully transition into adulthood.

 Some examples of cities from New Mexico which may have families who may be interested in Journey Home include: Albuquerque Las Cruces Rio Rancho Santa Fe Lamy